 The Advisory Board: Pamela J. Bennett, Leslie A. Harris, William Johnson, Douglas Landers, Monroe H. Little, Ronald Newlin, Robert O'Neill, William Scott, William E. Taylor, Stanley Warren, Donald West, Florabelle Wilson, and Mary Yore.

-Donors to the Exhibit: Lucille Anderson, Art Association of Richmond, Adena Charlton, Mrs. & Mrs. Walter Edwards, Greater Lafayette Museum of Art, Archives Division (Indiana Commission on Public Records), Indiana Historical Society Library, Indiana Division of the Indiana State Library, Indiana State Museum and Historic Sites, Jefferson County Commissioners, William Johnson, Allen F. Kime, Levi Coffin Association, and Richard P. Ratcliff.
+Donors to the Exhibit: Lucille Anderson, Art Association of Richmond, Adena Charlton, Mrs. & Mrs. Walter Edwards, Greater Lafayette Museum of Art, Archives Division (Indiana Archives and Records Administration), Indiana Historical Society Library, Indiana Division of the Indiana State Library, Indiana State Museum and Historic Sites, Jefferson County Commissioners, William Johnson, Allen F. Kime, Levi Coffin Association, and Richard P. Ratcliff.